danhenriquesc/hackerrank/CONTRIBUTING.md

 To doc your code follow this:
 * Always add the problem name in the list of solutions of this repo, in README.md
 * When adding an solution in a language that was not used yet, create the column to it.
-* Add your name to CONTRIBUTORS.md, when it was created.
+* Add your name to CONTRIBUTORS.md, sorted alphabetically.

 #### Happy Coding :computer: